 Leverage global real-time visibility to architect security segmentation

-Illumination uses labels attached to workloads to provide contextual application dependency maps and groups workloads based on their label sets, providing insights to the connections and flows between workloads.
+Illumination application dependency mapping uses labels attached to workloads to provide contextual application dependency maps and groups workloads based on their label sets, providing insights to the connections and flows between workloads.
 Illumination is also able to display these relationships across your compute running in data centers and public clouds.

 This visual map facilitates collaboration across application owners, security, IT operations, and compliance.
 Illumination helps security and operations teams determine and validate what is in scope for various segmentation projects.
 Via role-based access control (RBAC), you can allow application teams/service owners to view their applications and suggest policies to protect them.